SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

     rows: (auto, auto),
     [ #image("UI/4.png", width: 61%) ], [ #image("UI/5.png", width: 61%) ],
   ),
-  caption: [Settings and sign in page's UI concept],
+  caption: [Settings and Admin sign in page's UI concept], ) <UI3>
-) <UI3>

 = Future Plans

++ Collecting and to add more information about each contact.
-+ Implementing more features like event calendar, campus map, lost and found section, blood donor finder etc.
++ Implementing more features like event calendar, lost and found section, blood donor finder, club activities etc.
-+ Adding more information about club activities.
-+ Implementing student section for students to enable self-service features and recommendations.
++ Implementing student section for collecting their data.
 + Enhancing the admin panel with more functionalities.
 + Improving the UI/UX based on user feedback.
 + Implementing push notifications for important updates and announcements.